 The Human Impact: Variant Creutzfeldt-Jakob Disease Cases Linked to Meat Consumption

 Variant Creutzfeldt-Jakob disease (vCJD) emerged as a distinct human prion disease in the mid-1990s after the BSE epidemic peaked in cattle populations.
-Scientific investigations confirmed that vCJD resulted from consuming beef products contaminated with BSE prions.
+Scientific investigations confirmed that vCJD was linked to consuming beef products contaminated with BSE prions.

 Since then, fewer than 250 confirmed vCJD cases have been reported worldwide—most occurring in the UK where exposure was highest.
 This low number reflects effective regulatory controls but also highlights how devastating even a small number of infections can be.

 vCJD patients typically develop symptoms years after exposure due to long incubation periods.
-Unlike classic CJD forms that affect older adults sporadically or genetically, vCJD tends to affect younger individuals with distinctive clinical signs such as psychiatric symptoms early on.
+Unlike classic CJD forms that affect older adults sporadically or genetically, vCJD has tended to affect younger individuals with distinctive clinical signs such as psychiatric symptoms early on.

 The rarity of vCJD cases reinforces that while transmission through eating infected meat is possible, it remains an uncommon event thanks to modern safeguards.